 Robust roots in Finland

-“I came to Finland in as a Fulbright grantee at the Aalto University Media Lab,” Schwartz says.
+“I came to Finland as a Fulbright grantee at the Aalto University Media Lab,” Schwartz says.
 “In 2015, I attended a talk about digital activism and someone mentioned the MyData concept.
 This was in the early stages of GDPR and there was less criticism of Big Tech, so I was interested to hear about potential solutions.”

 The movement in Finland received a boost with a 2014 study commissioned by the Ministry of Transport and Communications.
 Activity is always ongoing, but the major event is the annual conference, which has taken place in Helsinki, with some activities across the water in nearby Tallinn, Estonia.
 Topics have ranged from technical aspects of data portability to personal data marketplaces.